pf4j/pf4j/README.md

 Plugin assembly
 ------------------------------

 After you developed a plugin the next step is to deploy it in your application.
-For this task, you must create a zip file with a structure described in section "How to use" from the beginning of the document.
+For this task, one option is to create a zip file with a structure described in section "How to use" from the beginning of the document.
 If you use `apache maven` as build manger than your pom.xml file must looks like [this](https://github.com/decebals/pf4j/blob/master/demo/plugins/plugin1/pom.xml).
 This file it's very simple and it's self explanatory.
 If you use `apache ant` than your buil.xml file must looks like [this](https://github.com/gitblit/gitblit-powertools-plugin/blob/master/build.xml).
 In this case please look at the "build" target.